Doctor SpinThe PR BlogSocial PsychologyLogical Fallacies and Cognitive Biases

 Still, we should all strive to be less stupid.

-I’m deeply fascinated with studying logical fallacies and cognitive biases.
+I’m passionate about studying logical fallacies and cognitive biases.
 Learning about human behaviours is helpful in public relations, where we deal with communication challenges daily.

 Here we go: